mirko-pace/articles/evcs_acsm_experiments.md

 ## 5. Implementation Details

-From a technical perspective, the setup was fairly straightforward.
-We pulled daily station-level metrics directly from our Snowflake warehouse using R’s `DBI` and `dplyr` libraries, focusing on energy delivered during peak and off-peak hours, session counts, uptime, and capacity.
-Each station’s daily data became one row in a panel dataset, where the columns represented the key performance variables and the dates defined a continuous timeline.
+From a technical perspective, the setup is fairly straightforward.
+We pulled daily location-level metrics directly from our data warehouse using R’s `DBI` and `dplyr` libraries, focusing on energy delivered during peak and off-peak hours, session counts, uptime, and capacity.
+Each location’s daily data became one row in a panel dataset, where the columns represented the key performance variables and the dates defined a continuous timeline.

-A small portion of the raw dataset looked like this:
+A small portion of the raw dataset looks like this:

 | date       | location_id | treated | post | capacity | uptime | kwh_peak | kwh_offpeak | n_sessions | total_kwh |
 | ---------- | ----------- | ------- | ---- | -------- | ------ | -------- | ----------- | ---------- | --------- |